faceless2/json/README.md

 * Or download with `git clone http://github.com/faceless2/json.git`.
 Type `ant`.
 Jar is in `dist`, docs are in `docs`

 ## Design Decisions
+* Json objects have a _parent_ pointer, which means they can only exist in the tree at one location.
+  They are directly mutable, no need for builder classes.

 * Mapping JavaScript objects to a Java object can be done by use of a JsonFactory, however this is done after the object is read.
-Most of the complexity of other Java Json APIs comes from the mapping process between Json and Java objects; if you want to go down this route you have a trivially simple interface to implement, but you're on your own.
+  Most of the complexity of other Java Json APIs comes from the mapping process between Json and Java objects;
+  if you want to go down this route you have a trivially simple interface to implement, but you're on your own.

 * JavaScript is loosely typed, and this API acknowleges this: if you request an int value from a Json string, it will try to parse the String as an integer.
 If you don't want this, see the JsonReadOptions to turn it off.

 * Json in the wild has many variations - comments are embedded, maps have unquoted keys, and so on.
   By default the API will adhere closely to RFC8259 when reading or writing, although this can be changed.
   Again see JsonReadOptions.

 * When reading Json numbers, they will be mapped to ints, longs, BigIntegers and double as necessary.
   If BigDecimal support is required, this can be turned on in JsonReadOptions

-* Json is read from Readers and written to Appendable.
+* Json is read from `java.io.Reader` and written to `java.io.Appendable`.
-  You can read from an InputStream too, in which case it will look for a BOM at the start of the stream.
+  You can read from an `InputStream` too, in which case it will look for a UTF-8 or UTF-16 BOM at the start of the stream.
-  CBOR/Msgpack are read from an InputStream and written to an OutputStream.
+  CBOR/Msgpack are read from an `InputStream` and written to an `OutputStream`.
   Errors encountered during reading are reported with context, line and column numbers (for JSON) or byte offset (for CBOR/Msgpack).

 * CBOR serialization offers two complexities that are not supported in this API: duplicate keys in maps and "special" types that are not defined.
-Duplicate keys encountered during reading throw an IOException, and special types (which should really only be encountered while testing) are converted to a tagged null object.
+  Duplicate keys encountered during reading throw an `IOException`, and special types (which should really only be encountered while testing) are converted to a tagged null object.
 Tags are limited to 63 bits, and tags applied to Map keys are ignored.

 * CBOR serialization will convert tag types 2 and 3 on a "buffer" to BigInteger, as described in RFC7049.
   But other tags used to distinguish Dates, non-UTF8 strings, URLs etc. are not applied.
 A <code>JsonFactory</code> can easily be written to cover as many of these are needed.

 * Msgpack serialization is similar to CBOR, but simpler. "extension types" are stored as Buffers, with the extension type stored as a tag from 0..255.
 Like CBOR, duplicate keys encountered during read will throw an IOException.

 * It's possible (since v4) to read and write indefinitely large strings and buffers - the [JsonReadOptions.Filter](https://faceless2.github.io/json/docs/api/com/bfo/json/JsonReadOptions.Filter.html) class can be used to divert content away to a File, for example.
 The use of intermediate buffers has been kept to an absolute minimum.